Sahil-Faniband/Text-File-Compression-and-Decompression/README.md

 ## Additional Notes

-You can change the text file name or a file in program if you want to compress other file,in this case file name is Text_File.txt.
+You can change the text file name or a file in program, if you want to compress other file, in this case file name is Text_File.txt.